 Sharing and collaborating is omnipresent in her approach.
 She sees photography as a way to connect with people from various universes, exploring different ways of perceiving the world that continuously deconstructing her own conditioning.
 She gives photography and videography a central place as a subjective capture from reality to explore how our perception of “realness” is a construct with invisible strata.

 She uses different social and geopolitical contexts – mainly France, North Korea, Chad & Iran – as catalysts for a broader reflection on contemporary socio-political conditioning and its consequences.

-Her work has been exhibited and screened in Morrocco (nominated, Nuits Photographiques d’Essaouira), in Cuba, in Chad.
-Exhibitions in France are postponed to 2021 due to the public health constraints.
+Her work has been exhibited and screened in France (solo shows in Marseille and La Garde), Morrocco (nominated, Nuits Photographiques d’Essaouira), Cuba, Laos and Chad.

-Sarah is a member of Hans Lucas Agency.
+Sarah Vozlinsky is a member of Hans Lucas Agency.